andersjanmyr/zoo/Readme.md

 Verify that the sanity spec is showing green, and that all other specs fails.
 Open up the files `zoo_spec.js.coffee` and `zoo.js` or `zoo.js.coffee`.

+### Optionally

+* Start coffeescript compilation by running `guard`, if you installed it.
+* Start coffescript compilation by running `coffee -cwo lib src`, if you installed coffeescript.

 ## 1. Fix the Animal